 Looking to improve the quality of sound from your TV set?
-After a number of complaints about poor TV audio from the likes of SS-GB, Happy Valley and Taboo, a soundbar may be the most convenient solution, particularly if space is limited.
+Earlier this year a number of complaints about poor TV audio from the likes of SS-GB, Happy Valley and Taboo emerged.
+A soundbar may be the most convenient solution, particularly if space is limited.

 For general advice on TV speakers check out our article Which speakers are best to improve your TV sound?